 - Emotional outbursts and extreme irritability

-- Loss of interests in activities the individual once enjoyed
+- Loss of interest in activities the individual once enjoyed

 - Difficulty with concentration